Power cable: Higher voltages

-Modern high-voltage cables use polyethylene or other polymers, including XLPE for insulation.
-They require special techniques for jointing and terminating, see High-voltage cable.
+Modern high-voltage cables use polyethylene or other polymers, including XLPE, for insulation, and require special techniques for jointing and terminating.

 Flexibility of cables (stranding class)

-All electrical cables are somewhat flexible, allowing them to be shipped to installation sites wound on reels, drums or hand coils.
+Most electrical cables are somewhat flexible, allowing them to be shipped to installation sites wound on reels, drums or hand coils.
 Flexibility is an important factor in determining the appropriate stranding class of the cable as it directly affects the minimum bending radius.
 Power cables are generally stranding class A, B, or C. These classes allow for the cable to be trained into a final installed position where the cable will generally not be disturbed.
 Class A, B, and C offer more durability, especially when pulling cable, and are generally cheaper.
 Power utilities generally order Class B stranded wire for primary and secondary voltage applications.
 At times, a solid conductor medium voltage cable can be used when flexibility is not a concern but low cost and water blocking are prioritized.

 Applications requiring a cable to be moved repeatedly, such as for portable equipment, more flexible cables called "cords" or "flex" are used (stranding class G-M).
 Flexible cords contain fine stranded conductors, rope lay or bunch stranded.
 They feature overall jackets with appropriate amounts of filler materials to improve their flexibility, trainability, and durability.
 Heavy duty flexible power cords such as those feeding a mine face cutting machine are carefully engineered — their life is measured in weeks.
 Very flexible power cables are used in automated machinery, robotics, and machine tools.
 See power cord and extension cable for further description of flexible power cables.
 Other types of flexible cable include twisted pair, extensible, coaxial, shielded, and communication cable.

 An X-ray cable is a special type of flexible high-voltage cable.